minkymorgan/bytefreq-awk/README.md

 Main programs:

-bytefreq_v1.05.awk
-charfreq.awk
-fieldprofiler.awk
+*bytefreq_v1.05.awk*
+*charfreq.awk*
+*fieldprofiler.awk*

 ## Introduction
-*bytefreq*, short for "byte frequency" is a data quality toolkit for data profiling, written in the portable awk language.
+*bytefreq*, short for "byte frequency" is a data quality toolkit for *deep data quality investigations* for tabular file based data
+It can be used to:
+    1) profile the bytes (characters) in a file
+    2) profile columns per row in a file (find parser errors)
+    3) generate Mask-Based data profiling reports at multiple grains
+    4) generate datasets suitable for data quality remediation engines

+It is written in the portable awk language.
 The library implements a number of data transformations and reports helping you do data quality studies using Mask-Based Data Profiling techniques.

 The software enables several outputs, each necessary for a different part of the data quality process.
 They can be used for data quality inspections, or to preprocess your data to construct an automated data quality monitoring and cleansing engines in downstream tools.